jithincheriyan/coine-2022-auckland/call_for_papers.md

 ### Important Dates (Updated)
-- Paper submission: February 26, 2021
+- Paper submission: January 30, 2022
-- Author notifications: April 17, 2021
+- Author notifications: February 27, 2022
-- Camera-ready deadline: April 30, 2021
+- Camera-ready deadline: March 4, 2022
-- Workshop: May 3 or 4, 2021
+- Workshop: May 9 or 10, 2022

 ### Instructions for Authors

 For preparation of papers please follow the instructions for authors available at the Springer LNCS Web page.
 The length of each paper including figures and references may not exceed 16 pages.
 All papers must be written in English and submitted in PDF format.
-For submission of papers, please use the EasyChair site at: [https://easychair.org/conferences/?conf=coine2021](https://easychair.org/conferences/?conf=coine2021)
+For submission of papers, please use the EasyChair site at: [https://easychair.org/conferences/?conf=coine2022](https://easychair.org/conferences/?conf=coine2022)

 Submission of a paper should be regarded as an undertaking that, should the paper be accepted, at least one of the authors will attend the workshop to present the work.